Dismiss Modal

 "I noticed a sore that was oozing from my baby toe, so I kept an eye on it."

-By the third week in May, Harold struggled to walk on his foot as the open wound grew longer, so he called his podiatrist where he lived in Michigan.
-After hearing the description of the foot wound and with knowledge of Harold's history of diabetes and kidney failure, resulting in him being on dialysis, the podiatrist urged him to go immediately to the emergency room where he would meet him.
+By late May, Harold struggled to walk on his foot as the open wound grew longer, so he called his podiatrist where he lived in Michigan.
+After hearing the description of the foot wound and Harold's history of diabetes and kidney failure, the podiatrist urged him to go immediately to the emergency room.

 Meanwhile, Harold and his wife had been in the process of relocating to Raleigh, NC, so he told his wife, Tina, to go ahead with the relocation, while he had what he thought would be a brief stint in the hospital.